What is the turnaround time on my order?

 - Thinner magazines

 The saddle stitch method is most effective for binding booklets and publications with approximately 64 pages or less.
 Books with more pages may not fold properly and may not lay as flat as desired when saddle stitched.
-Also, whenever laying out a book it is important to use sufficient blank space (margins) around the content of your pages.
-After the book has been bound, you don’t want any print buried too deep in the fold of the book’s spine or too close an edge that may be trimmed.
-To prevent issues such as these, it is always a good idea to check with your project manager in the early stages of book design.
+Also, when laying out your book it is important to follow our file specifications for margins and text safety.

 Wire-o Binding is a popular method for joining the pages and cover of a bound document.
 Wire-o binding offers many of the same benefits as spiral coil binding, but is more sophisticated in appearance.
-As such, it produces a high quality result.
-Also, it can accommodate pages and inserts of varying thicknesses, including dividers or index tabs made from heavy cardstock.
+It also can accommodate pages and inserts of varying thicknesses, including dividers or index tabs made from heavy cardstock.

 1) The pages can be opened a full 360 degrees.
 A Wire-o bound book can fold all the way back upon itself and yet still remain flat, so it provides for easy reference while taking up minimal room on a desk or table.
 This makes wire-o binding an excellent choice for reports, directories, cookbooks, music books, instructional books, travel guides and maintenance manuals.